Skip to content

 Child actors are created asynchronously.
 This means that when running a test to assert that an actor has created a child, then it is very possible that your assertion could be ran before the child is created.
 This kind of async issue can crop up when running unit tests on slow build servers.
 Akka has a class called TestLatch that allows you to block a thread until an event has happened a certain amount of times.
 This makes it a perfect mechanism for waiting until the required number of children have been resolved.
 The benefit of a TestLatch compared to other vanilla .NET threading classes is that is adheres to various Akka config values, such as timefactor and default-timeout.

-The solution
+The solutionGo to The solution section

 My unit testing solution registers a custom DependencyResolver that replaces all resolved children with TestProbe instances.
 It uses a TestLatch to ensure that the expected number of children have been created before running any assertions.